mp-se/gravitymon/src_docs/source/services.rst

    gravmon/${mdns}/battery:${battery}|

-It's also possible to allow home assistant to do autodisovery and automatically create the sensor.
+It's also possible to allow home assistant to do auto discovery and automatically create the sensor.
 This format template will create two sensors and update the values for them.
 The registration will occur when you save the format template.
-If Home Assistant is restarted then the device will dissapear.
-The first method is the most persistant one.
+If Home Assistant is restarted then the device will disappear.
+The first method is the most persistent one.

 .. warning::
   This will only work on 1.1+ since the the memory allocation on previous versions are not enough to handle this large payload.